 The app offers seat tracking, real-time alerts for delays, alternative flight options, cheap flights monitoring, automated travel itinerary imports, and more.

 If you’re looking for locals to guide you around the city, ShowAround should be one of the first places to look.
 Most of the service providers are amateur locals, so prices for tours and city guides are lower than similar services by professionals.
 But what makes it interesting is that you can often find people with interests in music, architecture, wine, or food that will happily introduce you to the important landmarks in their city related to your favourite subject.

-I’ve used this service in places like Ukraine and Georgia and recommend it highly.
+I’ve used this service in Ukraine and Georgia and recommend it highly.
 Rates are per hour and some are even free.
-Perfect for the independent solo traveller who would like to meet locals and not break the bank.
+Perfect for the independent solo traveller who would like to meet like-minded locals and not break the bank.

 Available on the App Store and Google Play

 Get Your Guide

 Tours are often much cheaper for groups.
 Single travellers get poor deals because they must organise tours by themselves or join other groups and sometimes wait for the other members to do whatever it is they have to do.
 But there’s a solution.
 GetYourGuide offers a á la carte menu of tours in thousands of worldwide destinations.
 GetYourGuide is essentially a marketplace for experiences (similar to Airbnb’s “Experiences” offering).